UN assembly suspends Russia from top human rights body

 Associated Press

 UNITED NATIONS (AP) — The U.N.
-General Assembly voted Thursday to suspend Russia from the world organization’s leading human rights body over allegations of horrific rights violations by Russian soldiers in Ukraine, which the United States and Ukraine have called war crimes.
+General Assembly voted Thursday to suspend Russia from the world organization’s leading human rights body over allegations that Russian soldiers in Ukraine engaged in rights violations that the United States and Ukraine have called war crimes.

 It was a rare, if not unprecedented rebuke against one of the five veto-wielding members of the U.N.
 Security Council.